DavidTan0527/CTF-Writeup/_posts/Plaid2021/2021-04-19-the-watness-iii.md

    title: "path.png"
 ---

-Reverse engineer a WebGL game by reversing it's fragment shader program.
+Reverse engineer a WebGL game by reversing its fragment shader program.
 First RE and Web challenge from Plaid CTF 2021.

 # Challenge Description
 "Just when I thought I was out, they pulled me back in again."
 From acclaimed writer Jimmy Glow comes the third entry in the Watness trilogy.
 Our hero is once again pulled into a world of puzzles and problems, with only their wit, persistence, and sheer force of will.
 Critics rave, "Why have you done this?"